President & Executive Director

 Operations & Programs Coordinator

 Sara received her bachelor of science degree in Animal Behavior, Ecology, and Conservation and minors in Anthrozoology, Business, and Zoo Biology from Canisius College in Buffalo, NY.
-During her college career, she gained experience in animal behavior research studying Western lowland gorillas and various other species, as well as field research studying samango monkeys in South Africa and sea turtles in the United States Virgin Islands with Buck Island Sea Turtle Project.
-Sara also accomplished various internships during her career that including studying with Elephants Alive! in South Africa assisting with their elephants and bees project and African elephant demographic distribution.
-She gained animal care experience from her time volunteering and then interning at the Roger Williams Park Zoo.
+During her college career, she gained experience in animal behavior research studying Western lowland gorillas and various other captive species.
+She gained field research studying samango monkeys in South Africa for two summer season with Canisius College and volunteering with Buck Island Sea Turtle Project in the United States Virgin Islands.
+Sara also accomplished various internships during her career that included studying with Elephants Alive! in South Africa assisting with their elephants and bees project and African elephant demographic distribution.
+She gained captive animal care experience from her time volunteering and interning at the Roger Williams Park Zoo.

-After graduating from college, Sara devoted a year of service with AmeriCorps Cape Cod.
-During this time, she served all 15 towns on Cape Cod through various environmental projects, including shellfish propagation to mitigate water quality issues, building trails, assisting with wildfire mitigation with the National Seashore.
+After graduating from Canisius College, Sara devoted a year of service with AmeriCorps Cape Cod in 2016.
+During this time, she served all 15 towns on Cape Cod through various environmental projects, including shellfish propagation to mitigate water quality issues, building trails, and assisting with wildfire mitigation with the Cape Cod National Seashore.
 She also helped with schoolwide programs in all 15 towns to educate the children of Cape Cod on environmental issues.
 Sara was placed at the National Marine Life Center during this time, assisting with animal care and education programs each week.
 Since then, Sara has been working and volunteering with NMLC continuing to work with our patients and lead education programs.
-Sara joined us after spending time at the Waquoit Bay National Estuarine Research Reserve, where she worked as a park interpreter leading education programs for a summer season and then moved on to be the Coastal Training Program Assistant assisting with educational workshops, blue carbon research projects, and conferences.
+Sara joined us full time after spending time at the Waquoit Bay National Estuarine Research Reserve, where she worked as a park interpreter leading and creating education programs for a summer season and caring for their estuarine aquarium enclosure.
+She continued on at Waquoit Bay National Estuarine Research Reserve as the Coastal Training Program Assistant assisting with educational workshops, blue carbon research projects, and the annual Cape Cod Coastal Conference.

 Parasite Lab Research Coordinator